 In her further career, Jacqueline has carried out various interim assignments in the field of category management, including Etos and Intertoys.

-The Head of Operations is responsible for policy and management at the Security, Visitor Services, Support Services and ICT departments.
+The Head of Operations is responsible for policy and management at the Security, Visitor Services and Support Services.